 Competing with those multi-million-pound shops like John Lewis and Selfridges can seem like an impossible task when on a small budget.
 John Lewis spent an eye-watering 7 million on their 2013 Christmas Display, buta just as successful campaign can be created by using modifiable items such as flexible mannequins.
 The main idea behind visual display is to get people noticing and talking, before intriguing them enough to wander inside.

 Whilst it may seem like an impossible task, with a few well-placed and original ideas, the visual display for any shop can compete with the big boys.
-If the window can tell a relatable story in a ten-second glance, it can affect passers-by and really get into their heads.
+If the window can tell a relatable story at a ten-second glance, it can affect passers-by and really get into their heads.
 Make the mistake of designing the shop window to be full of clutter, or too samey, and it runs the risk of blending in with the rest of the high-street or being ignored entirely.

-The use of the visual display to convince the customer that they ultimately need the product within the shop to improve their lives is becoming more and more popular.In fact, research shows that customers often respond better to window displays they can relate to, and it helps if they can picture themselves with the item featured in the window display.
+The use of the visual display to convince the customer that they ultimately need the product within the shop to improve their lives is becoming more and more popular.In fact, research shows that customers often respond better to window displays they can relate to.It helps if they can picture themselves with the item featured in the window display.
 If consumers connect with the display on this personal level, they are much more likely to purchase the item.

 It is essential for any shop to create a relatable brand message to the customers it wants to attract.
 This can be done by creating a theme; focusing on the correct angle can create a relationship between customers and the window, and will be able to compete with those mega-expensive shop fronts.